Energy conservation: Existing buildings

 Energy efficiency can also be achieved by upgrading certain aspects of existing buildings.
 Making thermal improvements by adding insulation to crawl spaces and ensuring no leaks achieves an efficient building envelope, reducing the need for mechanical systems to heat and cool the space.
-High-performance insulation is also supported by adding double/triple-glazed windows to minimize thermal heat transmission.
+High-performance insulation is also supported by adding double/triple-glazed windows to minimize heat transmission.
 Minor upgrades in existing buildings include changing mixers to low flow greatly aids in water conservation, changing light bulbs to LED lights results in 70-90% less energy consumption than a standard incandescent or C.F.L. bulb, changing inefficient appliances with Energy Star-rated appliances will consume less energy, and finally adding vegetation in the landscape surrounding the building to function as a shading element.
 A window windcatcher can reduce the total energy use of a building by 23.3%.
 Paint colors and new paint technologies can conserve energy.

 A windcatcher and qanat used for cooling.
 Windcatchers "reduce the building's energy consumption and carbon footprint".

 Energy conservation through users' behaviors requires understanding household occupants' lifestyle, social, and behavioral factors in analyzing energy consumption.
 This involves one-time investments in energy efficiency, such as purchasing new energy-efficient appliances or upgrading the building insulation without curtailing economic utility or the level of energy services, and energy curtailment behaviors which are theorized to be driven more by social-psychological factors and environmental concerns in comparison to the energy efficiency behaviors.
 Replacing existing appliances with newer and more efficient ones leads to energy efficiency as less energy is wasted throughout.
 Overall, energy efficiency behaviors are identified more with one-time, cost-incurring investments in efficient appliances and retrofits, while energy curtailment behaviors include repetitive, low-cost energy-saving efforts.